Cryptomancerx/BGAEditor/README.md

 Edit ship level, captain picture, crew points, crew upgrade levels, upgrade slots, and battles waged.

 INTERFACE:
 The interface is purely CLI.
-I don't know how to code a GUI and I have no interest in learning.
-I will not release a GUI for this editor so don't ask.
-Input is done through a series of text prompts in the form of: Number:Value or Property:Value
+Input is done through a series of text prompts in the form of: Number:Value or Command:Explanation.

 To select a given option enter everything to the left of the colon verbatim.
-This includes capitalization.
+This includes capitalization and punctuation.
 If you see a property enclosed in parenthesis then it is displayed purely FYI and is not editable.
 For example:

 (Faction): IMPERIUM -- This is NOT editable
 Renown: 100 -- This is editable